-If Ground Recorders use COTS Media for recording of the section 10.10.2 data format, the recorded data Remote Data Access at a minimum shall be across the required Ground Recorder Ethernet interface using iSCSI IAW section 10.4.3 (Ethernet Recorder Interface) and section 10.5 (Interface File Structure) of this standard.
+If Ground Recorders use COTS Media for recording of the paragraph 10.10.2 data format, the recorded data Remote Data Access at a minimum shall be across the required Ground Recorder Ethernet interface using iSCSI IAW paragraph 10.4.3 (Ethernet Recorder Interface) and paragraph 10.5 (Interface File Structure) of this standard.

-If Ground Recorders provide Remote Data Access across the Ground Recorder Ethernet interface, the section 10.5 (Interface File Structure) at a minimum shall be presented at the interface.
-This does not dictate which COTS media format or data organization is implemented, but does require that the section 10.5 (Interface File Structure) is presented at the recorder Ethernet interface.
+If Ground Recorders provide Remote Data Access across the Ground Recorder Ethernet interface, the paragraph 10.5 (Interface File Structure) at a minimum shall be presented at the interface.
+This does not dictate which COTS media format or data organization is implemented, but does require that the paragraph 10.5 (Interface File Structure) is presented at the recorder Ethernet interface.

 b.
 COTS Media Requirements.
-COTS Media used by Ground Recorders shall provide the capability of recording valid IRIG-106 Chapter 10 Original Recording File(s) IAW section 10.11 (Data Interoperability)10.10.3.2 Data Files.
-All section 10.11 Data Transfer and File Management requirements of this standard shall apply to Ground Recorders.
+COTS Media used by Ground Recorders shall provide the capability of recording valid IRIG-106 Chapter 10 Original Recording File(s) IAW paragraph 10.11 (Data Interoperability).
+All paragraph 10.11 Data Transfer and File Management requirements of this standard shall apply to Ground Recorders.